 Most suppose that they are the first three Greek letters of Jesus' name, and they call it a monogram.
-First question, "Why would anyone want to display the first three letters of Jesus' name?"
+We must ask, "Why would anyone want to display the first three letters of Jesus' name?"
 One wouldn't write "PET" for Peter, or "MOS" for Moses, or "JAM" for James.
 So why IHS for Jesus.
 Actually, it's a stretch to say that IHS are the first three Greek letters of Jesus' name.
-His name in Greek is spelled Ihsouj, transliterated into the English as "Iesous."
+His name from the Greek and transliterated into English is "Iesous."
 One can immediately see that IHS are not the first three letters of His name.
 The Catholic Encyclopedia even admits this.

 From the beginning, however, in Christian inscriptions the nomina sacra, or names of Jesus Christ, were shortened by contraction, thus IC and XC or IHS and XPS for Iesous Christos.
 These Greek monograms continued to be used in Latin during the Middle Ages.
 Eventually the right meaning was lost, and erroneous interpretation of IHS led to the faulty orthography "Jhesus".

-According to the Greek Alphabet, "Jes" would be spelled "Ies" (Greek, Ihs).
-However, if you capitalize the "e" in the Greek, it sometimes changes from "h" to "VH."
-So technically one could say that IHS are the first three letters of Jesus name, if they spell it with an upper case E as "JEsus."
+According to the Greek Alphabet, our English word Jesus would be spelled Iesous in the Greek (VIhsou/j).
+However, if you capitalize the "e" in the Greek, it sometimes changes to "VH."
+So technically I suppose one could say that IHS are the first three letters of Jesus name, if they spell it with an upper case E as "JEsus."
 Then "JEs" in English letters would be "IHs" in Greek.
 The last letter "s" would have to remain small, for there is no upper case "S" in the Greek.
-As I say, it is a stretch.

-Other people think that IHS might mean "Jesus hominum Salvator," (Jesus the Saviour of men).
+Others propose that IHS might mean "Jesus hominum Salvator," (Jesus the Saviour of men), or still others believe that it might mean "I Have Suffered".
 As you can see there are several opinions as to what "IHS" might mean or from where it came.
 About the only sure thing is that it didn't come from the Bible.
 In the Catholic Encyclopedia, it is again written that,

 "The monogram became more popular after the twelfth century when St. Bernard insisted much on devotion to the Holy name of Jesus, and the fourteenth, when the founder of the Jesuati, Blessed John Colombini (d.
 1367), usually wore it on his breast.
 Towards the close of the Middle Ages IHS became a symbol, quite like the chi-rho in the Constantinian period."